kekeimiku/PointerSearcher-X/readme.md

 - `ptrsx-scan` for scanning pointer files.

-- `ptrsx-dumper` is used to dump process memory.
+- `ptrsx-dumper` for dump process memory.

 - `ptrsx-inject` for dynamic library injection.

+This program does not require the running status of the target process.
+It only needs a dump file to perform pointer scanning.
+You can use the pointer scanning function on any supported platform.
+For example, generate a dump file on macOS and then perform scanning on a Linux server.

 ## Support: